githistory/githistory.github.io/regular-expression-a-real-world-example-using-lookbehind.md

 /"title":"(.*?)(?<!\\)"/
 ```

 We first do a non-greedy any-character match.
 The `(?<!\\)"` is where the magic happens.
-The `(?<!a)b` matches a “b” which is not preceded by “a”.
+The `(?<!a)b` matches a `b` which is not preceded by `a`.
 Here we matched a double quote character that’s not preceded by backslash.
 In regular expression, this is called a “lookbehind”, because once the regex engine reaches the double quote character it’ll look behind to make assertions on the previous character.

 As you might have guessed there’s also “lookahead” assertion operation which looks at matches beyond the current standing point.
-So a(?=b) matches an “a” which is followed by a “b” and a(?!b) matches an “a” that’s not followed by a “b”.
+So `a(?=b)` matches an `a` which is followed by a `b` and `a(?!b)` matches an `a` that’s not followed by a `b`.

 To sum it up